Back to the Future Day

 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Back to the Future Day refers to the date October 21st, 2015, which the characters Marty McFly and Doctor Emmett Brown travel to in the second installment of the Back to the Future trilogy.
-The date is commonly changed in photoshopped images used to trick others into thinking the date from the movie has arrived.
+Prior to the arrival of the date, it was commonly changed in photoshopped images used to trick others into thinking the date from the movie had arrived.

 Back to the Future Part II is a science fiction comedy film released on November 22nd, 1989, as the second installment in the Back to the Future trilogy.
 In the film, Doctor Emmett Brown and Marty McFly travel from 1985 to 2015 in a time machine made out of a silver DeLorean sports car.
 In 2015, the characters find themselves in a time period with highly advanced technology, including hovering skateboards and flying cars.